• Football

 Robbie Fowler is a Liverpool legend, but had his best goal return at age 21 and never fulfilled his huge potential.
 Emmanuel Adebayor was frustrated despite 97 Premier League goals, Carlos Tevez went on strike for a season, while Dwight Yorke also let his off-field activities cut short his peak years.

 'Underrated' contains big-name strikers whose exploits are arguably still undervalued.
-Such as Romelu Lukaku who scored over 110 Premier League goals but somehow went to Serie A as a "flop" after one poor season at Manchester United.
+Such as Romelu Lukaku who scored 121 Premier League goals but somehow went to Serie A as a "flop" after poor spells with Manchester United and Chelsea.

 Then there's the always underrated Olivier Giroud, Nicolas Anelka who moved too much to ever become a great at one club, plus Dion Dublin who surprisingly boasts more Premier League goals than Drogba (winning the all-important DD golden boot battle).

-Harry Kane is among the 'Elite' but is surely on course for legendary status.
+Harry Kane is among the 'Elite' but could move to 'Legendary' if he returns to English football.
 But - as this focuses more on out-and-out strikers - we've not included sublime No 10s like Dennis Bergkamp, Gianfranco Zola or Matt Le Tissier.

 It's cheeky but only one player deserves the 'Not A Footballer' tag: a legendary Premier League player only in that his story will never, ever be forgotten.